landlock-lsm/landlockconfig/README.md

 # Landlock Config

-> **Work in progress:**  The configuration format is currently unstable.
+> **Work in progress:**  The configuration specification is currently unstable.

 See https://landlock.io

 ## Goal

-The goal of Landlock Config is to provide a simple and flexible configuration format for defining security policies using Landlock on any kernel versions.
+The goal of Landlock Config is to define a simple and flexible configuration specification for security policies using Landlock, and to provide a reference implementation that can parse both [JSON](https://json.org/) and [TOML](https://toml.io) formats.
+These formats are designed to be easy to write, read, and parse, leveraging libraries available in a wide variety of programming languages.

-This format aims to be user-friendly, allowing for manual creation or generation through JSON libraries.
-It can be used as an intermediate representation leveraged by higher-level configuration formats or languages.
+For instance, JSON can serve as an intermediate representation leveraged by higher-level configuration languages.
+In contrast, TOML is more user-friendly, making it ideal for end users who need to document their configurations and minimize errors due to its less strict format.
+Both formats translate to the same semantics, ensuring that the security policies defined are consistent regardless of the format used.

 The associated library is designed to be embeddable in various programs, facilitating sandboxing and providing well-defined security and compatibility guarantees.

 ## Configuration principles